hapijs/good/README.md

 - `logRequestHeaders` - determines if all request headers will be logged.
 Defaults to _false_
 - `logRequestPayload` - determines if the request payload will be logged.
 Defaults to _false_
 - `logResponsePayload` - determines if the response payload will be logged.
 Defaults to _false_
+- `logPid` - determines if the pid will be logged.
+Defaults to _false_

 For example: